dgoulet-tor/arti/CONTRIBUTING.md

 consider that it **provides no security** at the moment.

 To do so, we will launch arti independently from Tor Browser.
-Build arti with "cargo build" and after that launch it with some basic configuration parameters:
+Build arti with "cargo build --release" and after that launch it with some basic configuration parameters:

-    $ ./target/debug/tor-client -c "socks_port = 9150" -c "trace = false"
+    $ ./target/release/tor-client -c "socks_port = 9150" -c "trace = false"

 This will ensure that arti sets its SOCKS port on 9150.
 Now we need to launch Tor Browser and instruct it to use that SOCKS port: